Manifestly/manifestly.github.io/source/2015-01-04-checklists-and-continuous-improvement.html.markdown

 Several versions later however the surgery checklist became a world wide hospital tool and the [average number of complications and deaths dipped by 35 percent](http://www.npr.org/templates/story/story.php?storyId=122226184).

 So what is the best way to gather ideas to be used in a continuous improvement process?  **Ask questions**.
-And [questions are an idicator of a good checklist](/2014/11/28/effective-checklists.html) as we wrote in our "Effective Checklists" article.
+And [questions are an indicator of a good checklist](/2014/11/28/effective-checklists.html) as we wrote in our "Effective Checklists" article.

 ## Explicitly Ask For Ideas
 All checklists should end with the same step.